Bungalow | 3 bedrooms | sleeps 7

 The private garden is surrounded by a hedge and fence with a line of mature trees along one boundary.
 The garden enjoys the full sun but it is possible to have some shade beneath the trees and shrubs.
 There is a large lawn area.
-It is possible to see the see from the front garden and the living room.
+There are lovely sea views form both the front garden and the living room.

 The garden has a long timber table and chairs, lounge chairs, sun canopy and a BBQ set to be enjoyed.

 Prices for the house currently range from £365 a week in low periods, through to £775 at peak times.
 Prices are for four people, please speak to us if you require the property for six.
 These rates exclude Christmas and New Year.
 Short breaks can be arranged out of season and a daily rate to be agreed.
 A detailed cost schedule can be seen below (gas, electricity, water, bed linen and towels are included).

 Prices can be flexible outside Bank and school holidays depending upon availability.
 We are interested in building a regular clientele who enjoy visiting the island particularly out of season.
 Prices include VAT.